Central-Western Region, Venezuela

+The Caribbean Sea forms the region’s northern boundary.
+The other regions which it borders are the Central Region to the east, the Andean Region to the south and southwest, and the Zulian Region to the west.

 History

 The area was first explored in 1499 by Juan de la Cosa and Américo Vespucio, as part of an expedition supervised by Alonso de Ojeda.
 In 1811, when Venezuela declared its independence, Coro remained faithful to the Spanish Crown and merged with the Province of Maracaibo, until Fernando VII decreed the creation of the Province of Coro in 1815.

 In 1879, together with Lara and Yaracuy, minus the Department of Nirgua, the Falcon State became part of the Western Northern State.
 Between 1881 and 1890 it formed with Zulia the State of Falcon-Zulia.
 In 1891 it appears again as an independent state with the name of Falcon.

 In the 1960s the current administrative region was created to give the region more economic dynamism.

 Geography

-It is bordered to the north by the Caribbean Sea; to the east by the states of Carabobo and Cojedes, both belonging to the Central Region; to the south by the state of Barinas, in the Andean Region; and to the west by the state of Trujillo, which is also part of the Andean Region, as well as the state of Zulia, which is the only state that constitutes the so-called Zulian Region.

 It has an area of 66900 km2, which represents 7.3% of the national total.